Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: Experimental Study

 Performance is assessed using two standard error metrics, namely, MAE, which provides an intuitive measure of average error magnitude, and RMSE, which penalizes larger errors more strongly and is therefore sensitive to outliers.
 These two metrics were selected for their simplicity, interpretability, and widespread use in time series forecasting literature~\cite{b7}.
 Other metrics such as MAPE were avoided due to instability when actual values approach zero \cite{b15}, while $R^2$ was excluded as it is less interpretable in non-linear forecasting contexts \cite{b16}.

-\section{EXPERIMENTAL STUDY}
+\section{Experimental Study}

-\subsection{EXPERIMENTAL SETUP}
+\subsection{Experimental Setup}

-This section outlines the technical environment and modeling configurations used in the experimental process.
+This section describes the technical environment and modeling configurations used in the experiments.

 Two distinct modeling strategies were adopted in this study.
 The first strategy employed multi-station learning, where a single model was trained per city and temporal resolution using pooled data from all stations.
 This approach was applied to XGBoost, GRU, LSTM, and Transformer architectures.
 The input space combined one-hot encodings of station and region identifiers with calendar and holiday indicators.
 All lagged features and target values were standardized using z-score normalization computed from the training partition.
 Forecasting was conducted in a recursive walk-forward manner, where predictions at each step were iteratively fed back as inputs, thereby updating the lag state of each station over time.
+This recursive walk-forward strategy is operationally realistic for EV charging applications, where forecasts are continually updated as new observations arrive.
+However, it also implies that errors made at earlier steps can propagate to later ones, especially for mid- and long-term horizons.
+In our setting, this effect is partly mitigated by temporal aggregation (from 10-minute to hourly and daily series) and by training all models under the same recursive protocol, so that error accumulation affects them in a comparable way.

 The second strategy relied on per-station univariate ARIMA modeling.
 Here, each charging station was treated independently, and ARIMA models were fitted to standardized series of energy consumption.
 To constrain computational cost, order selection was performed using a restricted grid search over $(p,d,q)$ with $p,q \in \{0,1,2\}$ and $d \in \{0,1\}$, selecting the specification with the lowest AIC (Akaike Information Criterion).
-Training was limited to a capped recent window of the data 2{,}048 points for 10-minute, 1{,}536 for hourly, and 730 for daily resolution (corresponding roughly to two weeks, two months, and two years of history, respectively), which balances computational feasibility with the amount of recent information typically sufficient for reliable ARIMA estimation.
+Training was limited to a capped recent window of the data: 2{,}048 points for 10-minute, 1{,}536 for hourly, and 730 for daily resolution (corresponding roughly to two weeks, two months, and two years of history, respectively), which balances computational feasibility with the amount of recent information typically sufficient for reliable ARIMA estimation.
 Stationarity and invertibility were enforced, and when estimation failed, a naïve persistence model was substituted.

 All models were trained and evaluated over three temporal resolutions: \begin{itemize} \item \textbf{Short-term forecasting}: 10 up to 30 minutes, in steps of 10 minutes (i.e., 3 steps); \item \textbf{Mid-term forecasting}: 2 up to 8 hours, in steps of 2 hours (i.e., 4 steps); and \item \textbf{Long-term forecasting}: 1 up to 5 days, in steps of 1 day (i.e., 5 steps). \end{itemize}